Documentation for the MoonBooth SEO Theme for Hugo

 Method 3: Major style overhaul

 If you want to change a lot of styles, you’ll probably be better off duplicating the theme stylesheet into your repo and editing it there.
 That way, you won’t have to “swim against the tide” of the existing style rules that ship with the theme, constantly overwriting them as you would if you used Method 2, above.
-You’ll also have a more efficient style sheet from the browser’s perspective.
+You’ll probably also have a more efficient style sheet from the browser’s perspective.

 Here’s how to use this method: